-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 Trump says Cuomo ‘should stay’ in New York City mayor race against Mamdani

-Nicknamed the “Lioness of City Hall”, Lewis-Martin formerly served as a chief advisor to Adams.
+Nicknamed the “Lioness of City Hall”, Lewis-Martin formerly served as a chief adviser to Adams.
 But she resigned in December amid a corruption investigation.

 In a statement, District Attorney Alvin Bragg accused Lewis-Martin of putting her personal profit over the needs of New York City residents.